Due to ongoing safety concerns related to COVID-19, we have decided that the remainder of our 2020-21 season will be

 Tuition and Tuition Assistance

 To ensure our program remains accessible, we are keeping tuition as low as possible as we engage an increased number of exceptional artists to work with our students.
 Winter/Spring Tuition for Winter Start students is $370 and due December 12 or one week after a student’s first rehearsal for those starting after Dec.
 12th and is payable online.
 Tuition for Overture Strings is $260.
 Tuition for Winter-Spring Term will be determined once we know whether we will be holding in-person rehearsals.

 Tuition assistance and installment plans are available.
 See the MYS website for more information or contact Sarah at firstname.lastname@example.org with questions.

 - Internet Access.
 High-speed access is recommended.

 - Zoom.
 All rehearsals, studio classes, and masterclasses will be held through the teleconferencing app Zoom.
 Participants will need to have a free Zoom account; no account upgrades are necessary.
-Desktop or laptop computers are recommended, but mobile devices are also useable.
+Desktop or laptop computers are recommended, but mobile devices are also usable.
 Use of the computer or phone’s camera will be also necessary to participate via Zoom.

 - Musical Instrument.
 You must have your instrument and all necessary accessories.

 - Ability to Record Video.
-Each musician will be asked to record a performance video at the end of the week.
+Each musician will be asked to record themselves on video throughout the season.
 This will require simultaneous use of two devices: a computer/smartphone and camera/smartphone.
 Headphones or earbuds will also be necessary for this step.